nikhil9935/nikhil9935/README.md

 A platform connecting job applicants with potential employers developed using ReactJS, NodeJS, ExpressJS and MongoDB.Uses the bcrypt library to hash a user's password with a cost factor 10.

 ### [Entertainment Hub](https://nikentertainmenthub.netlify.app/)
 A place to explore and discover various forms of entertainment.
+Integrated News, Quiz and Jokes API along with firebase database.

 ### [Jarvis(Voice Assistant)](https://nikjarvis.netlify.app/)
 Voice Assistant Developed Using HTML, CSS, JavaScript and Web Speech API.